crystalidea/qt6windows7/README.md

   Chromium puts an empty DACL on its shared memory sections so that a read-only region cannot be duplicated back into a writable one, and `Take()` verifies that with a `CHECK`: it tries `DuplicateHandle()` with `FILE_MAP_WRITE` and requires the outcome to match the region's declared mode.
 Windows before 8.1 **ignores the DACL on unnamed objects**, sections included, so on Windows 7 the read-only handle duplicates just fine, the verification disagrees with the mode and the `CHECK` takes the browser process down with a breakpoint (`0x80000003`) the first time a region changes hands — which is moments after the first page starts loading.
 Chromium handled this until 109.0.5414.120 by giving the section a random name below Windows 8.1, since a named object does get its DACL honoured; M110 deleted the block but left `std::u16string name;` and the `name.empty() ? nullptr : as_wcstr(name)` argument in place, so restoring it is a matter of filling that variable in again.
 Sections stay unnamed on Windows 8.1 and later, exactly as now.

+  Restoring the name is necessary but not sufficient, and the second half of this only shows up in a sandboxed renderer. `CreateFileMapping` with a name has to place that name in the object namespace, and a renderer running on a lockdown token is not allowed to: the call comes back with `ERROR_ACCESS_DENIED`.
+Chromium's own logging for it is `DPLOG`, compiled out of release builds, so the failure to *allocate* shared memory is indistinguishable from having *run out* of it — the caller reports OOM and the process dies with `0xE0000008` having explained nothing.
+On a machine with a working GPU this stays hidden, because the renderer rasterises on the GPU; without one `cc::BitmapRasterBufferProvider` takes over and asks for a shared memory bitmap for every tile, so the first paint kills the renderer.

+  The patch therefore does three things: it logs the real failure with `PLOG(ERROR)` instead of `DPLOG`, it falls back to an unnamed section when the named one is refused, and it downgrades the read-only verification below Windows 8.1 from a fatal `CHECK` to a one-time warning, since the unnamed fallback would otherwise trade an OOM for a breakpoint.
+The cost is stated plainly: on Windows 7, when the fallback engages, a read-only shared memory region is not enforced as read-only by the kernel — which is what this Windows version did before the workaround was invented.
+The alternative is not a stricter DACL, it is a renderer that cannot draw.

 - `base/task/thread_pool/thread_group.cc`

   A thread pool worker that asks for `WorkerEnvironment::COM_MTA` gets its apartment from `ScopedWinrtInitializer`, which calls `RoInitialize()` — and that lives in combase.dll, so with the WinRT patch above doing the honest thing and reporting failure, those workers ended up with **no apartment initialised at all**.
 Everything on them that needs COM then fails; the browser process survived it, since the check there is `DUMP_WILL_BE_CHECK` rather than a real `CHECK`, but the renderer did not, and the only visible symptom was the renderer dying at startup.
 Chromium chose between WinRT and plain COM by version until 109.0.5414.120 — `CoInitializeEx(COINIT_MULTITHREADED)` gives those workers exactly the MTA they asked for — and that choice is restored here.
 This one is worth remembering as a lesson in its own right: making an unavailable API fail gracefully is necessary but not sufficient, because somewhere else code may depend on it succeeding.